 Urubamba is a quiet city nestled in the valley and is the de-facto capital of Valle Segrado.
 With lots of hotels, bed and breakfasts, and even luxury resorts, this is a great home base for your visit.
 There is no shortage of things to explore in this beautiful area, and families will love the salt mines at Maras and the Incan site of Moray.

 Ollantaytambo (oh-Yan-tay-Tom-bo) is about a thirty-minute drive from Urubamba and is another unique city full of culture and Incan influence.
 It is the next large town along the river and is where you will likely catch your train to Aguas Calientes.

 Aquas Calientes is the service town for Machu Picchu and sits at the base of the mountain.
 It’s an eclectic mix of luxury resorts and backpacker hostels where you’ll find all manner of restaurants, shopping, tour guides, transportation, and even a museum.
 If you want to be as close as possible to the action, this is it.

 When to Visit

-High season in Peru is June through September and low season runs from December to February.
+From a tourism perspective, high season in Peru is June through September and low season runs from December to February.
 Low season is also rainy season.
 We visited in March which is a shoulder season for tourism and the end of rainy season.
 It sprinkled or rained every afternoon of our visit.
-Although it didn't damper our spirits, it did have us taking precautions with our camera.
+Although it didn’t damper our spirits, it did have us taking precautions with our camera.
 It can also make the steps and pathways around the citadel slippery.

 During high season, you’ll need to make a special effort to secure all of your tickets ahead of time (entry, train, etc.) because they will sell out.
 See our instructions below on how to do this.